ahmediq-git/p06-Opensource_Backend/Development/Sprint-4/readme.md

     - Download executable for your system
     - Run the executable and the server will start as well as the admin UI
     - Use the SDK to develop your app!
-2. The SDK can be downloaded on npm repository on https://www.npmjs.com/package/ezbase-ts
+2. The SDK can be downloaded on npm at https://www.npmjs.com/package/ezbase-ts

 The documentation site can be visited on http://ezbase.vercel.app